HKuz/BraceHeightAnalysis/README.md

 # Bow Brace Height Tuning Analysis

-This repository houses an analysis that compares the recorded sound differences shooting a traditional recurve bow at different brace heights within its recommended range.
+This project compares recorded sound differences shooting a traditional recurve bow at different brace heights within its recommended range.

 Brace height is the measurement from the deepest part of the riser's throat to the bow string.
 Typically, the bow's manufacturer includes a recommended range of brace heights for that given bow.
 Theoretically, there's an optimal distance that naturally sounds quieter than the others.
 This is different for every bow, and can be from person to person as well.